muhrizki1996/Hackintosh-Lenovo-ThinkPad-X230/README.md

 - [Acidanthera](https://github.com/acidanthera) for all the kexts/utilities that they made.
 - [Rehabman](https://github.com/RehabMan) and [Daliansky](https://github.com/daliansky) for the patches and guides and kexts.
 - [Dortania](https://github.com/dortania) for for the OpenCore Install Guide.
+- [badruzeus](https://github.com/badruzeus) for inspirational Repo and Repo README Layout.
 - [banhbaoxamlan](https://github.com/banhbaoxamlan) for inspirational ThinkPad configurations and Repo README Layout.
-- [migftw](https://github.com/migftw) for inspirational ThinkPad DSDT adn SSDTs.
+- [migftw](https://github.com/migftw) for inspirational ThinkPad DSDT and SSDTs.
 - [zhen-zen](https://github.com/zhen-zen) for **YogaSMC**.

 </details>